You want smart political talk without the meltdowns?

 Bill Clinton meeting with Vladimir Putin.

-Bill Clinton paid by a bank that has a financial interest in Uranium One.
+Bill Clinton paid by a bank that has a financial interest in Uranium-1 that's associated with the Putin regime.

 All we've heard is how hostile Putin and Russia is to the United States.

-Well, now we're going to get to the bottom of this, and now we're going to get to the truth of all of this.
+Well, now we're going to get to the bottom of this, and now we're going to get to the truth of all this.

 House investigators, they're now saying they will subpoena the confidential informant as well.